 One study looked at pairs of identical twins while they performed low intensity and vigorous workouts.

 Their perception of how they felt while exercising, their emotions and how much energy they believed they were putting in was then assessed and compared to other, unrelated people.

 The identical twins had statistically similar feelings about doing the exercise.

 Unsurprisingly, people who enjoyed fitness did more exercise (1).

-Rather than concluding you simply hate exercise, next time you’re at the gym and you think you’re just not cut out for it – maybe it’s the type of exercise you’re trying to do that is jarring with your genes.
+Next time you’re at the gym and you think you’re just not cut out for it, rather than concluding you simply hate exercise, consider that maybe it’s the type of exercise you’re trying to do that is jarring with your genes.

 We know some aspects of how we respond to training are determined in part by genetics (2).

 If each of us did exactly the same amount and type of exercise, we wouldn’t all become athletes, regardless of how much effort we put in.